jupyter/jupyter_client/docs/messaging.rst

             # Only needed if it differs from the 'name' field.
             'pygments_lexer': str,

-            # Codemirror mode, for for highlighting in the notebook.
+            # Codemirror mode, for highlighting in the notebook.
             # Only needed if it differs from the 'name' field.
             'codemirror_mode': str or dict,